-“You don’t have to go through with this, Kit,” Marcus said from across from me.
+“You don’t have to go through with this, Kit.”

-My twin leaned forward, closing the distance between us to pluck my gloved hand from where it rested on my knee and press it between his own.
-“Kit,” he said, his tone pleading.
+Marcus leaned forward, closing the distance between us.
+He plucked my gloved hand from where it rested on my knee and pressed it between his own.
+His tone turned pleading.
+“Kit, speak to me.”

 “You could flee instead.
 I could use my allowance to set you up somewhere in the country.
 A nice little stone cottage with a garden.
 You’d like that, wouldn’t you?”